bgraham89/uoeo-eportfolio/assets/artefacts/lics/README.md

 # Readme

-A folder with assessed work for the 'Launching into Comkputer Science' Module.
+A folder with assessed work for the 'Launching into Computer Science' Module.

 ## Assessment